vinodkd/guts/src/book/01_size.md

 Turtles all the way
 -------------------

 Ok, so its finally time to address the size of operations.
-To recap: We've decided that there are simple and compound operations and have defined the former as operations that cannot be reduced further within a language's structure.
-The size of compound operations we declared was the sum of the sizes of the simple operations that made it up, but we were'nt sure how to determine the size of each such simple operation itself.
-So for example, a snippet like 2.1 (repeated below) has...
+Consider a snippet like 2.1 (repeated below):

 		// snippet 2.1
 		PrintStream outPS;                 // line 1.1.1